niksilver/board-game-framework/docs/concepts.md

 }
 ```

-Just as with the Welcome/Joiner envelopes, the corresponding
+Just as with the Welcome/Joiner envelopes, the
-Peer/Receipt envelopes will all have the same values in the
+Peer envelopes will all have the same values in the
 `Num` and `Time` fields.
 This is to aid synchronisation.

 ### Connection messages